Rutwik00/Diwali-Sales-Analysis/README.md

 #Project Highlights
 <br>
--Utilized pandas for data cleaning and manipulation -Created visualizations using matplotlib and seaborn -Conducted in-depth analysis of customer demographics, product preferences, and regional sales trends -Derived actionable insights for targeted marketing and inventory optimization
+- Utilized pandas for data cleaning and manipulation
+- Created visualizations using matplotlib and seaborn
+- Conducted in-depth analysis of customer demographics, product preferences, and regional sales trends
+- Derived actionable insights for targeted marketing and inventory optimization
 <br>